scrabbletank/farhome-rules/rulesdoc.md

 #### Power Word: Ice
 *7th Level*
 - **Casting Time:** 9 AP
-- **Range:** Self
+- **Range:** self
-- **Duration:** 5 minutes, concentration
+- **Duration:** concentration, 5 minutes
-- **Damage Type:** Cold
+- **Damage Type:** cold

 You speak a word of power as ice rimes across your body.
 Until the spell ends, you gain the following benefits:

-- You gain Cold Resistance 3.
+- You gain Resistance 3 to cold damage.
-- Any creature that moves within 3 tiles of you, or starts their turn there must make a Stamina save against your spellcasting.
-On fail they gain Slow 1, or Slow 2 if you critical.
+- Any creature that moves within 3 tiles of you for the first time this round or starts their turn there makes a stamina save against your spellcasting.
+On failure they gain Slow 3 until the end of their turn.
-- You may spend 5 AP to freeze a target within 5 tiles solid.
-A targeted creature must make a Stamina save against your spellcasting.
-On fail they take 3 wound dice in damage, and on a critical are frozen in ice until the end of their next turn.
-While frozen they gain Resistance 2 to physical damage and are incapacitated.
+- You may spend 5 AP to freeze a creature within 5 tiles.
+Make a spellcasting roll against the creatures stamina save.
+On success they take 3 wound dice in cold damage, being frozen in ice until the end of their next turn on a critical.
+While frozen they gain Resistance 2 to all but psychic damage and are stunned.

-Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.
+Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

 The range of both effects increase by 1 and you add an enhanced die to your spellcasting rolls for every level above 7th.